Thomieh73/Useful_scripts/Install_checkM_in_a_virtual_environment.md

 checkm test ~/checkm_test_results
 ```

-When this finished without any error messages. than checkm is correctlt installed.
+When this finished without any error messages. than checkm is correctly installed.